-(iii) Where (ii) is not applicable, the employee can agree with his/her line manager to work additional hours to make up the hours lost in a reasonable time period.
+Where (ii) is not applicable, the employee can agree with his/her line manager to work additional hours to make up the hours lost in a reasonable time period (iii).

-Exceptionally, where none of the above arrangements are appropriate, and there are extenuating circumstances, the time lost may be granted as special leave, with pay, subject to consultation with the HR Team.
+Exceptionally, where none of the above arrangements are appropriate, the time lost may be granted as special leave, with pay.